Coconut3600/BB-Zero/README.md

 ## GUI Preview

-Below is a screenshot of the current GUI:
+Below is a screenshot of the current GUI: (Please note: the neural network shown here has not been trained correctly yet.)

 ### Gameplay Mode
 ![Gameplay Mode](images/gameplay_en2.png)